 1) Find the very best light for your photographs

 Light is everything for products and in an ideal world you want the product to be evenly lit and avoid any nasty shadows.
+Make sure you invest in good quality lighting by renting it from Lighting Rental Brooklyn.
 Have a look at the two options I have shown below.